Does a POA Expire? Understanding Power of Attorney Validity and Lifespan

 How can I ensure my POA remains valid?

-To ensure validity, draft a durable POA with clear language, comply with state laws, regularly update the document, and consult legal professionals for advice.
+To ensure validity, draft a durable POA with explicit language, comply with state laws, regularly update the document, and consult legal professionals for advice.

 What is the Uniform Power of Attorney Act (UPOAA)?